Kathrine Switzer

 Kathrine Virginia Switzer (born January 5, 1947) is an American marathon runner, author, and television commentator.

 In 1967, she became the first woman to run the Boston Marathon as an officially registered competitor, having entered as "K.V.
 Switzer".
 Switzer's trainer Arnie Briggs, and her boyfriend Thomas Miller, were also in the race.
 During her run, the race manager Jock Semple assaulted Switzer, trying to grab her bib number and thereby remove her from official competition.
-Semple knocked Briggs down when he tried to protect her, but was then shoved to the ground by Miller; she completed the race.
+Semple knocked Briggs down when Briggs tried to protect her, but Semple was then shoved to the ground by Miller; she completed the race.
 The attack was photographed and reported internationally.

 In response to her run, the AAU banned women from competing in races against men—women had not previously been explicitly excluded.
 Five years later, in 1972, women were first accepted officially to run the Boston Marathon.
 Switzer finished third in that 1972 race and Semple presented her with her trophy.

 Life and career

-Switzer was born in Amberg, American-occupied zone of Germany, the daughter of a major in the United States Army.
+Switzer was born on January 5, 1947, in Amberg, American-occupied zone of Germany, the daughter of a major in the United States Army.
 Her family returned to the United States in 1949.
 She graduated from George C. Marshall High School in Fairfax County, Virginia, then attended Lynchburg College.
 She transferred to Syracuse University in 1967, where she studied journalism and English literature.
 She earned a bachelor's degree there in 1968 and a master's degree in 1972.